 I have the following qualifications…: Will I be admitted to the programme?

 We must see a fully completed application, including reference letters, transcripts, statement of purpose, and test scores in order to make decisions about admissions.
 We are unable to comment on your suitability, chances or international qualifications based on information supplied by email.
-UCL Admissions checks and must approve all completed applications and qualifications before our department can make a final admissions offer.
+UCL Admissions checks and must approve all completed applications and qualifications before the School can make a final admissions offer.

 What are the fees for the programme?
 Are there PhD funding/scholarships available for international (e.g., non EU) students?

 Information about fees and costs is available here.
-We provide fully-funded 4-year departmental scholarships (including all tuition fees and stipend) to qualified candidates regardless of their nationality or citizenship.
+The School provides fully-funded 4-year scholarships (including all tuition fees and stipend) to qualified candidates regardless of their nationality or citizenship.

 Are there additional funding opportunities available?